eke3/simple-shell/README.md

 This project is a simple custom shell designed to provide basic command-line functionality similar to standard Unix shells.
 The shell supports executing built-in and external commands and running background processes.
 The primary goals of this project include implementing a user-friendly shell interface, supporting fundamental shell commands and shell executions, and handling process creation and management.

 ### Features
-* Handles and parsed commands of any length
+* Handles and parses commands of any length
 * Error handling for unsupported command-line arguments
 * Command execution using absolute paths, relative paths, and system `$PATH`
 * Built-in `exit` command to terminate shell
 * Built-in `/proc` command to display file content from the proc filesystem
 * Built-in `history` command to display the last ten commands entered in the session
 * Memory management to prevent leaks and errors

+**Extra Credit Features**
 * Background process execution by passing `&` as the last argument to a command
 * Built-in `cd` command to change current working directory in the shell session
 * Signal handling to respond to the Ctrl+C interrupt without terminating
-* Support for executing simple shell scripts in sequence
 * User-configurable shell prompt via built-in command `prompt`
+* Detailed error messaging/handling

 ## Contact
 * **Contributor** - Eric Ekey